kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/Install.md

 ## Prepare Install Package

 - Rebuild all EventSink projects (or simply the entire Solution) in Release mode.
-- Run `npm run build` in `wwwroot`, which performs an NPM install followed by all other processing.
+  - This will also run a prebuild event `wwwroot`, which performs an NPM install followed by `npm run build` and `npm run prepare-release`.
 - Open project EtwEvents.AgentManager and publish it using either the Platform or the SelfContained profile.
 - If using the Platform profile, it is a requirement that the target system has the target framework (specified in the profile) installed.